NedWilbur/USB_KVM/readme.md

+# WARNING - Works, but not that well.

 # USB_KVM
 This is a AutoHotKey (AHK) script that turns any basic USB switch into a full USB and Video KVM switch (minus the hot-key switching).